Rishu-Kumari-28/rishu_repo/README.md

-its a project about card store like greetings card, b'day card.
+its a project about card store like greetings card, b'day card.anni